Palisades State Park

-Glittering pink quartzite 50 stories high split by a babbling creek is an unexpected sight in the vast plains of South Dakota.
+Glittering pink quartzite 50 feet high split by a babbling creek is an unexpected sight in the vast plains of South Dakota.
 Despite being the second smallest state park in the state, Palisades attracts hikers, fishers, paddlers, campers, and rock climbers.
-It is known as one of the best places to rock climb in the world because it has no anchors or bolting.

 The power of Split Rock Creek (the bisecting creek of Palisades) has been used by pioneers since the 1800s as a mill.
 Low-quality silver was even found in the creek.
 The steel truss bridge that crosses Palisades is now on the National Register of Historic Places.